waaverecords/PowerToys-Run-Spotify/README.md

 1. Ensure you have the [latest version](https://github.com/microsoft/PowerToys/releases/latest) of PowerToys installed.
 2. Close PowerToys.
-2. Download the [newest release](https://github.com/waaverecords/PowerToys-Run-Spotify/releases/latest) zip file.
+3. Download the [release](https://github.com/waaverecords/PowerToys-Run-Spotify/releases/latest) zip file that matches your PowerToys version.
-3. Extract the content of the zip file to the `RunPlugins` folder of your PowerToys' installation.
+4. Extract the content of the zip file to the `RunPlugins` folder of your PowerToys' installation.
 Usually `C:\Program Files\PowerToys\RunPlugins`, or `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
-4. Restart PowerToys.
+5. Restart PowerToys.

 ## Usage